ldibuono/Stock-analysis/README.md

 Overview of Project:

-The purpose of this project was to This was done by refractor two years of stock data.
+The purpose of this project was to This was done by refractor two years of stock data in order to make the code run more efficently.

 Summary:
 What are the advantages or disadvantages of refactoring code?